 Atrial Septal Defect

 An atrial septal defect, also known as ASD, is a congenital heart defect that involves an abnormal opening in the wall separating the two upper chambers, or atria, of the heart.
-This defect causes blood to flow between the left and right sides of the heart, allowing oxygenated and deoxygenated blood to mix which may result in heart failurearrhythmia, stroke or pulmonary hypertension.
+This defect causes blood to flow between the left and right sides of the heart, allowing oxygenated and deoxygenated blood to mix which may result in heart failure, arrhythmia, stroke or pulmonary hypertension.

 It is possible for small defects in the atrial septal wall to close on their own, or to exist with no problems to the patient.
 Larger defects, or those causing symptoms, however, require surgical repair.